 With around 500 employees, eSOL continues to invest heavily in research & development.
 The company is also actively engaged in standardization activities for AUTOSAR, Autoware and multi/many-core technology, to better leverage the value of its software products and engineering services.

-Founded in 1975, eSOL is listed on the Prime Market of the Tokyo Stock Exchange (TSE: 4420).
+Founded in 1975, eSOL is listed on the Standard Market of the Tokyo Stock Exchange (TSE: 4420).

 Katsutoshi Hasegawa, President